 If you enroll, Medicare calculates your expected annual drug costs and divides them into equal monthly payments — so instead of paying $800 in January for an expensive medication, you might pay $167 per month for 12 months.
 You still pay the same total amount (up to $2,000), but the timing is distributed more manageably.

 How to enroll: Contact your Part D plan directly.
 You can opt in at any time during the year, though the sooner you enroll, the more months your payments will be spread across.
+Full details on eligibility and enrollment are available at Medicare.gov's Prescription Payment Plan page.
 You can also call 1-800-MEDICARE for guidance.

 What Else Changed Under the Inflation Reduction Act